 Almost half a century before that, two new medical schools opened their doors, and both enrolled those deemed "not suitable" to become physicians.
 Woman's Medical College was one of the first institutions where women could become doctors.
-Hahnemann Medical College admitted men who had no access (e.g., Italian, African-American, Jewish) to medical training.
+Hahnemann Medical College admitted men who had no access to medical training elsewhere (e.g., Italian, African-American, Jewish).
 These two schools eventually became Drexel University College of Medicine.
 We are very proud of our heritage and legacy.
-Our traditions of excellence in clinical care, innovation in research and cutting-edge medical education are the result of our dedication to diversity, equity and inclusion.
+Our traditions of excellence in clinical care, innovation in research, and cutting-edge medical education are the result of our dedication to diversity, equity and inclusion.

 Excellence in medicine happens when all talented students have access, opportunity and a voice.
 That's what we are about here at Drexel.

 As a talented student, you may have "all the right stuff," but have not yet been able to demonstrate that in your academic endeavors.
 Maybe it's your science GPA or MCAT performance, but whatever is holding you back, you need our program – and the field of medicine needs your gifts and skills.

 The DPMS program offers a conditional acceptance to Drexel's MD program.
 It is a one-year academic record- and MCAT-enhancer program.
 Other post-bac programs may give you graduate science courses .
 Ours is different.
 You will take courses equivalent in pace and rigor to first-year medical school courses.